shyd/STM32CubeF4/Projects/STM324xG_EVAL/Examples/FLASH/FLASH_WriteProtection/readme.txt

 @par Example Description

-This example describes how to configure and use the FLASH HAL API to enable and disable the write protection of the internal FLASH memory.
+This example describes how to configure and use the FLASH HAL API to enable and disable the write protection of the internal Flash memory.

-This example guides you through the different configuration steps by mean of HAL API how to enable and disable the write protection for internal FLASH memory integrated within  STM32F4xx devices, mounted on STM324xG-EVAL evaluation board.
+This example guides you through the different configuration steps by mean of HAL API how to enable and disable the write protection for internal Flash memory integrated within  STM32F4xx devices, mounted on STM324xG-EVAL evaluation board.

 At the beginning of the main program the HAL_Init() function is called to reset